microsoft/WSL-DistroLauncher/README.md

 # WSL DistroLauncher Sample
 ## Introduction
-  This is the reference implementation for a Windows Subsystem for Linux distribution installer application.
+  This is the reference implementation for a Windows Subsystem for Linux (WSL) distribution installer application.
+You can use this sample project to create your own Linux distribution application that can be submitted to the Microsoft Store or sideloaded on your dev machine.

+  Note: This project is written in C++.

+  ### Goals
+  The goal of this project is to enable:
+  * Linux distribution owners to package and submit an application that runs on top of WSL to the Microsoft Store
+  * Developers to create custom Linux distributions that can be sideloaded onto their dev machine

+### Project Status
+This project is an active repo maintained by the WSL engineering team at Microsoft.

+### Contents
-  It provides the following functionality:
+  The sample provides the following functionality:
   (where `launcher` is replaced by the distro-specific name)

   * `launcher`